peps/tari-dot-com/privacy_policy.md

 When you use the Services, some information about your visit is automatically collected.
 This information includes your IP address, access times, browser type and language, and referring web site addresses.
 We collect this information to troubleshoot technical issues, understand how visitors use the Services, provide an experience relevant to the general location associated with your IP address, and to make improvements to our website.

 If you arrive at our website by clicking a link, then we may capture information that tracks your visit from that link.

+### Collection of Telemetry and Miner Analytics in Tari Universe

+If you opt in to allow Tari Universe to use analytics to improve your experience, we collect non-identifying system performance data to improve network efficiency and miner experience.
+This data may include:

+*   Hardware specifications (CPU/GPU model, core/thread count)
+*   Available memory and storage
+*   Network throughput and bandwidth usage
+*   Hash rate performance and runtime behavior

+We do not collect any information related to your Tari (XTM) wallet, including:

+*   Wallet balances
+*   Transaction history
+*   Private keys or seed phrases

+If analytics is enabled, your anonymized application ID may be cryptographically hashed into the coinbase transaction of blocks you help mine.
+This allows us to measure contribution and performance without compromising your privacy or identity.

+If you are logged into the Tari airdrop program, your airdrop user ID may also be included in the coinbase hash to support reward attribution.
+This inclusion is optional and is only used for legitimate network measurement and incentive purposes.

+Your analytics preferences can be managed at any time in the Tari Universe settings.
+Participation is voluntary and not required to use the application.

 ## USE OF PERSONAL INFORMATION